Isabella Drenthen - Evening campfire at Vikela Kruger - African Conservation Experience Reviews

 2019

-My first experience lasted 2 weeks from July through to August 2019, with my university.
-This made it extremely easy to be comfortable as I had all my friends by my side experiencing everything with me.
+My first experience lasted two weeks from July to August 2019, with my university.
+This made it extremely easy to be comfortable as I had all my friends by my side, experiencing everything with me.
 It was an experience I will never forget; my first trip to Africa, exploring the bush, seeing all the mesmerising wildlife that people dream of seeing.

 Rhinos are truly unicorns with curves.

-Arthur the Brave, what an unbelievable story.
-Arthur was only a few days old.
-He got his name as he tried to protect his mum from poachers.
-In the efforts of trying to protect his mum, Arthur sustained huge machete wounds.
-Arthur is going to forever wear the scars from his brutal start to life.
-I have learnt how to be brave and build trust in people within my own life through the stories of these orphaned rhinos’.
+One orphaned rhino was only a few days old when he was brought to Care for Wild.
+He tried to protect his mum from poachers.
+In the efforts of trying to protect his mum, he sustained huge machete wounds.
+He is going to forever wear the scars from his brutal start to life.
+I have learnt how to be brave and build trust in people within my own life through the stories of these orphaned rhinos.
 Your eyes are continuously opened during this experience, from the videos you are shown about rhino poaching, and the injuries Care for Wild’s rhinos carry from their personal poaching experiences.
 The brutality is seriously shocking.

 I want to continue being part of the voices which help the voiceless.